Gabe Paul: New York Yankees club president/general manager

-Finally, in 1973, Paul sold his interest in the Indians and became part of George Steinbrenner's Cleveland-based syndicate that purchased the Yankees from CBS.
+In 1971, George Steinbrenner, a ship-building magnate born in Ohio, had tried to buy the Indians from Vernon Stouffer but was rejected.
+After the failure, he told Paul to keep his ears open in case an offer to buy a team came up.
+The following year, Paul informed Steinbrenner that CBS was looking to sell the New York Yankees.
+Weeks later, Steinbrenner had lined up a syndicate that would purchase the team.
+Eight days after Steinbrenner's group announced their acquisition of the Yankees on January 3, 1973, Paul sold his interest in the Indians and joined the syndicate.
 Installed as club president that year after the April departure of minority owner E. Michael Burke and the year-end election of GM/interim president Lee MacPhail to the presidency of the American League, Paul helped Steinbrenner rebuild the once-proud Yankees into a champion.
 In 1974, Paul was selected MLB Executive of the Year for the second time in his career, as the Yankees finished second in the American League East Division and improved by nine games from the 1973 edition.
-Then, the Bombers won their first American League pennant in 12 years in 1976 and first world championship since 1962 the following year.
+The final piece of the puzzle was the hiring of Billy Martin as manager in 1975, which Steinbrenner did over the objections of Paul.
+Then, the Bombers won their first American League pennant in twelve years in 1976.